aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

    sam build
    ```

-   As a results, the artifacts for the deployment will be placed in a an `.aws-sam` directory.
+   As a result, the artifacts for the deployment will be placed in a an `.aws-sam` directory.

 6. Deploy the SAM template to your AWS account.